cocoamad/LPSwitchButton/README.md

 LPSwitchButton is a switch control for cocoa just like UISwitch in iOS.

 ### How to use LPSwitchButton ?
 LPSwitchButton has two type.
+- KLPSwitchButtonTypeRound
+- kLPSwitchButtonTypeSquare

-KLPSwitchButtonTypeRound and kLPSwitchButtonTypeSquare.You can set color or add image to it.
+you can set color or add image to it.

 init with frame
 ```